Author: LUCY

 The Social Component of the theory was evident in the friendships and connections I built on this trip, which fostered personal growth, boosted my self-confidence, and created meaningful bonds with peers who share similar interests.

 Finally, this trip catered to the Cultural Component by immersing me in the unique cultural fabric of Palma.
-From exploring local architecture, like the image shown above, learning about the effects of tourism on the daily lives of residents, this journey allowed me to experience the city’s identity and gain a richer understanding of its culture and heritage.
+From exploring local architecture, like the image shown above, learning about the effects of tourism on the daily lives of residents, this journey gave me the opportunity to engage with the city’s identity and gain a richer understanding of its culture and heritage.

 References